Ancient-Wisdom.Co.Uk

 Excavations in Iraq have revealed evidence of localized flooding at Shuruppak (modern Tell Fara, Iraq) and various other Sumerian cities.
 A layer of riverine sediments, radiocarbon dated to ca. 2,900 B.C., interrupts the continuity of settlement, extending as far north as the city of Kish.
 Polychrome pottery from the Jemdet Nasr period (3,000-2,900 BCE) was discovered immediately below the Shuruppak flood stratum.
 (3)

-The Sumerian Sciences.
+The Sumerian Sciences:

 Writing (Cuneiform) - The Sumerian writing known as cuneiform is often (mistakenly) cited as the oldest writing in the world.
 It was achieved by pressing a 'stylus' made of reed or wood into soft clay tablets.
 The first signs were pictographic, later improved upon by the Babylonians, who created a syllabic script.